LesleyLai/blog/contents/blog/judgements_and_inference_rules/en.md

 In this particular case, we have not defined the meaning of `head(Nil)`.
 We have several choices of dealing with such partial functions, one is to leave the operation as [*undefined*](https://en.wikipedia.org/wiki/Undefined_behavior).
-This approach is what the C programming language takes and it is the best for optimization, though it impairs the [type safety](https://en.wikipedia.org/wiki/Type_safety).
+This approach is what the C programming language takes, and it is the best for optimization, though it impairs the [type safety](https://en.wikipedia.org/wiki/Type_safety).

 Another approach is to make such a function call "error" or "exception" such as